MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsDatabase.md

 ```

 ### -ConfiguredDatabases
-**Below Content Applies To:** Lync Server 2013

-Tests the configuration of all the Lync Server databases installed on the specified computer.
-You must include the SqlServerFqdn parameter when using the ConfiguredDatabases parameter.
-In addition, this parameter cannot be used in the same command as the CentralManagementDatabase or the DatabaseType parameters.

-**Below Content Applies To:** Skype for Business Server 2015

-Tests the configuration of all the Skype for Business Server 2015 databases installed on the specified computer.
+Tests the configuration of all the Skype for Business Server databases installed on the specified computer.
 You must include the SqlServerFqdn parameter when using the ConfiguredDatabases parameter.
 In addition, this parameter cannot be used in the same command as the CentralManagementDatabase or the DatabaseType parameters.

 ```yaml